MyNameIsJonathan/playbar/README.md

 ### GET /likes/:songId/:userId

 Get current user's like status for a song.
-Returns true if user has liked song, else false
+Returns true if user has liked song, else false.

 **Parameters**